GridGxly/FinBridgeV2/README.md

 **Money made clear for our communities. translate it, learn it, and use it.**

-Finbridge helps ethnic communities, immigrants, bilingual students, and anyone new to the U.S. build real financial literacy and set up users for long-term success.
+Finbridge helps ethnic communities, immigrants, bilingual students, and anyone new to the U.S. build real financial literacy and sets up users for long-term success.

 ---